Managing conflict in the workplace is something we all will likely have to handle sometime in our career

 Don’t leave conflict unaddressed

-Act quickly when presented with conflict, it has a toxic impact on any workplace and continue to escalate if left unchecked.
+Act quickly when presented with team conflict, it has a toxic impact on any workplace and continue to escalate if left unchecked.
 Helping resolve the issue early can help make sure that there are no long-term negative consequences and that the negativity doesn’t spread throughout the workplace.